MOTS-C 10mg 10mg · Lyophilised — Research Peptide Australia — 99.715% HPLC Purity

 Product Details

-MOTS-C is one of the most exciting peptides in longevity research.
+MOTS-C is one of the most exciting peptides in mitochondrial biology research.
 Unlike most peptides — which are coded by genes in the cell nucleus — MOTS-C is actually produced by the mitochondria, the tiny powerhouses inside every cell.
-First discovered in 2015 by scientists at the University of Southern California, it appears to act as an internal messenger that tells the rest of the cell to use energy more efficiently.
-Researchers study it because MOTS-C levels naturally decline with age, and restoring them in animal models has produced impressive improvements in metabolic health, insulin sensitivity, and exercise capacity — even mimicking some of the effects of physical exercise in sedentary animals.
+First identified by Lee et al. in Cell Metabolism (2015), it is studied as an internal metabolic signalling molecule.
+Researchers study it because MOTS-C levels naturally decline with age, and animal model research has investigated its effects on metabolic parameters, insulin signalling, and exercise physiology — including as a proposed mitochondria-derived signal in exercise models.

 What MOTS-C Is Studied For

-• Insulin sensitivity and metabolic healthStudied in high-fat diet rodent models for improving how cells respond to insulin and process blood sugar, with relevance to type 2 diabetes research.
+• Insulin sensitivity researchStudied in high-fat diet rodent models for effects on cellular insulin signalling and glucose processing, with relevance to metabolic disease research.

-• Healthy ageing and longevityPlasma levels decline measurably with age; studied in ageing models for reversing age-related metabolic decline and improving cellular energy efficiency.
+• Cellular ageing biologyPlasma levels decline measurably with age; studied in ageing models examining age-related metabolic changes and cellular energy efficiency.

 Frequently Asked Questions — MOTS-C

-MOTS-C (CAS 1457116-20-9, MW 2174.59 Da) is a 16-amino acid peptide encoded within the 12S rRNA region of the mitochondrial genome — not the nuclear genome like most peptide hormones.
-First identified at the University of Southern California in 2015, MOTS-C has been studied for: improving insulin sensitivity and glucose uptake in high-fat diet rodent models, activating AMPK (the master cellular energy regulator) under metabolic stress, improving exercise tolerance and endurance capacity in preclinical models, reversing age-related metabolic decline (plasma MOTS-C levels fall with age), reducing visceral adiposity in obesity models, and extending lifespan in C. elegans models.
+MOTS-C (CAS 1457116-20-9) is a 16-amino acid peptide encoded within the 12S rRNA region of the mitochondrial genome — not the nuclear genome like most peptide hormones.
+First identified at the University of Southern California in 2015, MOTS-C has been studied for: improving insulin sensitivity and glucose uptake in high-fat diet rodent models, activating AMPK (the master cellular energy regulator) under metabolic stress, improving exercise tolerance and endurance capacity in preclinical models, examining age-related metabolic changes (plasma MOTS-C levels fall with age), examining adipose-tissue biology in metabolic models, and extending lifespan in C. elegans models.
 For research use only.

 MOTS-C, Epitalon, and NAD+ address ageing through entirely different biological mechanisms.
 MOTS-C is a mitochondria-derived peptide that activates AMPK via nuclear translocation — directly improving cellular energy metabolism and insulin sensitivity.
 Epitalon is a tetrapeptide that activates telomerase, with longevity research focused on telomere length and circadian biology.
 NAD+ is a coenzyme (not a peptide) that supports mitochondrial ATP production and sirtuins as a substrate.
 Each targets a different aspect of the ageing process and they are not interchangeable research tools.
 Not for human consumption — for research use only.